CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 The instructions above are as follows:

 * ``%t1 = n+1`` - is a typical three-address instruction of the form ``result = value1 operator value2``.
 The name ``%t1``
   refers to a temporary, whereas ``n`` refers to the input argument ``n``.
+Both of these names are virtual registers.
 * ``ret %t1`` - is the return instruction, in this instance it references the temporary.

 The virtual registers in the IR are so called because they do not map to real registers in the target physical machine.
 Instead these are just named slots in the abstract machine responsible for executing the IR.
 Typically, the abstract machine will assign each virtual register a unique location in its stack frame.
-So we still end up using the function's stack frame, but the IR references locations within the stack frame via these virtual names, rather than implicitly through push and pop instructions.
+So we still end up using the function's stack frame, but the IR references locations within the stack frame directly using these virtual names, rather than implicitly through push and pop instructions.
 During optimization some of the virtual registers will end up in real hardware registers.

 Control flow is represented the same way as for the stack IR.
 Revisiting the same source example from above, we get following